DNA-BarKeeper/barkeeper/README.md

 - You are done!
 Now you and your team can use the new app and start uploading data!

 - To stop and restart the app use the commands `make stop` followed by `make start` or just `make restart`.
-- To remove BWM containers created on your system use `make remove`.
+- To remove BarKeeper containers created on your system use `make remove`.

 ### License

-Copyright (C) 2020 Kai Müller <kaimueller@uni-muenster.de>, Sarah Wiechers <sarah.wiechers@uni-muenster.de>
+Copyright (C) 2022 Kai Müller <kaimueller@uni-muenster.de>, Sarah Wiechers <sarah.wiechers@uni-muenster.de>

-Barcode Workflow Manager is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+BarKeeper is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Barcode Workflow Manager is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+BarKeeper is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Barcode Workflow Manager.
+You should have received a copy of the GNU Affero General Public License along with BarKeeper.
 If not, see
 <http://www.gnu.org/licenses/>.